syncfusion/ej2-javascript-docs/src/lineargauge/linear-gauge/user-interaction.md

+---
+title: " User Interactions in EJ2 Linear Gauge component | Syncfusion "

+component: "Linear Gauge"

+description: "Learn here all about the User Interaction feature of Syncfusion EJ2 Linear Gauge component and more."
+---

-# User Interaction
+# User Interaction in EJ2 Linear Gauge

 ## Tooltip

 <!-- markdownlint-disable MD036 -->

-Linear gauge will display the details about the pointer value through [tooltip](../api/linear-gauge/tooltipSettings), when the mouse is moved over the pointer.
-By default, tooltip will not be visible and you can enable the tooltip by setting [`enable`](../api/linear-gauge/tooltipSettings/#enable-boolean) property to true and by injecting `GaugeTooltip` module using `LinearGauge.Inject(GaugeTooltip)`.
+Linear gauge displays the details about a pointer value through [`tooltip`](../api/linear-gauge/tooltipSettings) object, when the mouse hovers over the pointer.
+To enable the tooltip, set the [`enable`](../api/linear-gauge/tooltipSettings/#enable-boolean) property to "**true**" and inject the **GaugeTooltip** module in Linear Gauge.

 {% tab template= "linear-gauge/user-interaction", sourceFiles="index.ts,index.html", es5Template="es5Tooltip" %}